 Burr grinders will give you a consistent grind more easily than other grinders, without overheating the beans too much and potentially ruining the final flavor of the coffee.
 You can also opt-in for a more traditional approach, and get yourself a hand grinder if you’re up to some physical exercise.

 No matter the choice, the grinder should give you an extremely fine grind, which is ideal for espresso coffee.

 A tamper is a tool that helps to compress the grinds into the basket (portafilter) equally and consistently.
-That way you can expect to get a high-quality cup of espresso.
+It’s a must for a quality cup of espresso.

-What’s more, some espresso makers already come with a tamper, others don’t.
+Some espresso machines already come with a tamper, but many don’t.

-This is another optional gadget; some machines already come with one, others don’t.
-Most automatic machines already have a steam wand included, but not all budget-friendly espresso makers do (even though our top five affordable espresso makers under 100 all have it).
+Some espresso machines already come with a milk frother, but not all.
+Most automatic machines already have a steam wand included, but not all budget-friendly espresso makers do.

 Once you have a milk frother, you’ll need a pitcher to steam milk.
-This isn’t a crucial thing to keep around, you can easily use a measuring cup or even a normal coffee mug, but working with a pitcher is much easier since it also helps you prevent splashes during steaming with its tapered sides.
+While it’s not essential to keep around (you can use a measuring cup or a coffee cup instead), it comes in handy to prevent the splashes with its tapered sides.

 An Australian company established in 1957, Breville is a versatile company with a diverse array of products: from fryers to steam irons, and espresso makers.
 They’re an affordable option to other pricier brands on the list, and their products are made to last.

 Established in 1902, De’Longhi has a long history and many satisfied users.
 Their family-owned business offers everything from toasters and air conditioning to high-quality coffee makers.

 Famous for their espresso machines, Nespresso specializes in all things coffee: brewers, beans, accessories, and much more.